-The three chapters of section 5 present some additional skills for developing applications that work with data.
-That includes skills for working with text, binary, and XML files and the basic skills for using LINQ to query a data source.
+The four chapters of section 5 present some additional skills for developing applications that work with data.
+That includes skills for working with text, binary, and XML files, the basic skills for using LINQ to query any data structure, and the basic skills for using the Entity Framework to work with a database.
 You can decide which of these chapters you want to include in your course, and you can assign them in the sequence that works best for you.
+The exception is that you must teach the chapter on LINQ before you teach the chapter on the Entity Framework, since you use an implementation of LINQ called LINQ to Entities when you work with the Entity Framework.

-Section 6: Enhancement, deployment, and Windows 8
+Section 6: Enhancement and deployment

-The three chapters in the last section of the book present a set of unrelated skills.
-That includes skills for enhancing the user interface, deploying applications, and developing Windows 8 applications.
-Like the chapters in section 5, you can decide which of the chapters in this section you want to assign, and you can assign them in any sequence.
+The two chapters in the last section of the book present skills for enhancing the user interface and deploying applications.
+Like many of the other chapters in the book, you can decide which of the chapters in this section you want to assign, and you can assign either of them first.